CLSherrod/clsherrod.github.io/now.md

 - I’ve been listenting to Leo since the ScreenSavers on Cable TV and now [This Week In Tech](https://twit.tv/shows/this-week-in-tech) podcast.

 ## Watched Recently
-- I’m currently watching [3-body Problem](https://www.netflix.com/search?q=3%20body%20problem&jbv=81024821) on Netflix.
+- I’m currently watching [3 Body Problem](https://www.netflix.com/search?q=3%20body%20problem&jbv=81024821) on Netflix.
 Episode 1 in and liking it very much.
 I watched the Chinese 30 episode show last year which was excellent.
-Hoping the English remake makes it more accessible.
+Hoping the English remake makes it more accessible and even better effects.
 - I love watching foreign movies.
 A different perspective.
 Recently I enjoyed [Restore Point](https://www.imdb.com/title/tt9362492/?ref_=fn_al_tt_1) a good sci-fi movie from the Czech Republic.
 - I enjoyed the show [Echo](https://www.imdb.com/title/tt13966962/?ref_=rt_li_tt) and especially the ending.
 Being part Native American and from Oklahoma it was nice to see a tribe being represented in media.
 This and [Reservation Dogs](https://www.imdb.com/title/tt13623580/?ref_=nv_sr_srsg_0_tt_8_nm_0_q_reservation%2520dogs) have made a big contribution in representation.
 I hope more will continue to come out.